CYarros10/google-cloud-composer/cloud-sql-proxy-setup/README.md

 ## About

-When you absolutely need to use Airflow to connect to Cloud SQL and return row results.
+When you absolutely **need** to use Airflow to connect to Cloud SQL and return row results via XCOM or logs.

 Otherwise: use [the native Google Cloud Operators](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/cloud_sql.html) such as: